nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 npx create-react-app bullsfirst-naresh-bhatia --template accelerate
 ```

 Make sure your local repo works by running the app.
+Make any adjustments if
+needed.
+For example, I prefer the sections in package.json in a certain order
-If everything looks good,
+(see some initial commits on accelerated-news).
+If everything looks good, push
-push this repository to GitHub using the instructions on your GitHub repository
+this repository to GitHub using the instructions in your GitHub repository page.

-page.
+At this point create a branch from `main` and call it something like
+`home-page`.
+Always work on a branch when implementing a new feature or fixing a
+bug.
+Never work directly on main.

+Once you have a sufficient implementation of this exercise, create a pull
+request so that others can start reviewing your code and providing comments.

 ## Resources